Showing posts with label the Hoffman Process. Show all posts

 50 or so people gathered on a January night for Hoffman’s first Process.

-Class, or session was Monday night at 7 PM.
-The 13 week Process quickly became a forced march.
+The class, or session, was on Monday night at 7 PM.
+The 13-week Process quickly became a forced march.
 Each session had specific exercises with a clear objective, and we had to keep up.
-He warned us that stragglers wouldn’t make it, that we would resist but we could just take it as an opportunity to learn about our defenses.
+He warned us that stragglers wouldn’t make it, that we would resist, but we could just take it as an opportunity to learn about our defenses.
 We had till Wednesday at 5 to deliver the week’s assignment to Hoffman’s Office on 14th Street in downtown Oakland in an office building close to his former tailor shop.
 We listened to his taped feedback the following Monday before the session began.

 Usually Hoffman picked out one person for the demonstration of the purpose of each exercise.
 Often he’d just ask “who doesn’t understand, or who objects?”
 And the first person whose hand went up would be asked to come forward.
 There were compelling moments even if in retrospect they were needlessly brutal.
 I remember the demonstration of Negative Love in the first or second session.
 We had each brought a list of our mother’s negative traits to either the first or second session.
 One woman, she was a professional psychologist I think, a well dressed large womanI have no idea why her image remains with mevolunteered to “work” with Hoffman.

-Contrast Claudio’s careful, respectful, even compassionate invitation to look into one’s self with Hoffman’s brutality and the reason why they separated couldn’t be more clear.
+Contrast Claudio’s careful, respectful, even compassionate invitation to look into oneself with Hoffman’s brutality and the reason why they separated couldn’t be clearer.

 I also have to admit that I had never seen my own personality as some reflection of my mother’s in such stark relief before.
 It was enough to allow me to follow along.